AnnaKarapetyan/AnnaKarapetyan/README.md

-# 💫 About Me:
+# About Me:
-👋 Hi there!
 I'm Anna<br>I'm a junior developer with a strong passion for machine learning, data science, and backend development.
 I love tackling complex problems, optimizing algorithms, and diving deep into numerical methods, databases, and neural networks.

 ## 🌐 Socials: